Abhinav-Marlingaplar/Abhinav-Marlingaplar/README.md

 ---

 Thank you for reviewing my GitHub profile.
-Please feel free to explore my repositories or contact me regarding potential collaborations, internships, or discussions related to artificial intelligence, natural language processing, and full-stack software development.
+Please feel free to explore my repositories or contact me regarding potential collaborations, internships, or discussions related to AI, NLP, and full-stack software development.